clementine-chasles/corum/client/README.md

 Pre-requisites:

 ```
-# follow the setup from the server folder
+# follow the install from the server folder
 # from root folder
 docker compose up
 # from server folder